bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/reserved_identifier.md

-SyntaxError: “x” is a reserved identifier
+SyntaxError: "x” is a reserved identifier
 =========================================

-The JavaScript exception “*variable* is a reserved identifier” occurs when [reserved keywords](../lexical_grammar#keywords) are used as identifiers.
+The JavaScript exception "*variable* is a reserved identifier” occurs when [reserved keywords](../lexical_grammar#keywords) are used as identifiers.

 Message
 -------